angelmarques/EDCS-FederatedLearning/README.md

                   |----- PNEUMONIA

 By default, the client node looks for it at GLOBAL_DATASETS/chest_xray.
 The variable GLOBAL_DATASETS is defined in the configuration file `client/config.py`.

-If you're going to run the client node using Docker, you must pass a volume as a container parameter to indicate where you have the datasets:

-    -v /your_datasets_directory:/federated-learning-network/datasets
+Everything is already well defined.
 In particular, for Chest X-Ray training, it'll expect a directory `chest_xray` in your dataset's directory with at least two folders `train` and `test` with x-ray images.

-### Docker installation

-Create the Docker image of the server:

-    cd server
-    docker build -t fl-server -f Dockerfile .

-Run the server:

-    docker run --rm --name fl-server -p 5000:5000 fl-server:latest

-This command will delete the server container after stopping it.
-It runs the server on port 5000.

-For the client, the first step is creating the Docker image:

-    cd client
-    docker build -t fl-client -f Dockerfile .

-#### Running the project
-Now there can be two different scenarios: running nodes on the same IP address, or running each node on a different IP address.
-Bear always in mind than we can choose the ports we want if they are free.
-The ports used in these examples are just that, examples.

-##### Same machine
-If our IP address is for example 192.168.1.20, and we have the server running on port 5000, we can run several Docker clients in different ports:

-    docker run --rm --name fl-client-5001 -p 5001:5000 -e CLIENT_URL='http://192.168.1.20:5001' -e SERVER_URL='http://192.168.1.20:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client-5002 -p 5002:5000 -e CLIENT_URL='http://192.168.1.20:5002' -e SERVER_URL='http://192.168.1.20:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client-5003 -p 5003:5000 -e CLIENT_URL='http://192.168.1.20:5003' -e SERVER_URL='http://192.168.1.20:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client-5004 -p 5004:5000 -e CLIENT_URL='http://192.168.1.20:5004' -e SERVER_URL='http://192.168.1.20:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest

-If the server is running on another IP address, simply change the variable SERVER_URL accordingly.

-**IMPORTANT**: To be able to use the Chest X-Ray model training follow the instructions of _Training the Chest X-Ray model_ section.

-##### Every node on a different IP address
-If the IP address of the server is, for instance, at 192.168.1.100, and every client will be running on different IP addresses, we can do:

-    docker run --rm --name fl-client -p 5000:5000 -e CLIENT_URL='http://192.168.1.28:5000' -e SERVER_URL='http://192.168.1.100:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest

-For other clients, simply use the right IP address of each one:

-    docker run --rm --name fl-client -p 5000:5000 -e CLIENT_URL='http://192.168.1.50:5000' -e SERVER_URL='http://192.168.1.100:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client -p 5000:5000 -e CLIENT_URL='http://192.168.1.60:5000' -e SERVER_URL='http://192.168.1.100:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client -p 5000:5000 -e CLIENT_URL='http://192.168.1.70:5000' -e SERVER_URL='http://192.168.1.100:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest
-    docker run --rm --name fl-client -p 5000:5000 -e CLIENT_URL='http://192.168.1.80:5000' -e SERVER_URL='http://192.168.1.100:5000' -v /your_datasets_directory:/federated-learning-network/datasets fl-client:latest

-### Command line
+### Command line local execution
-If Docker is not an option, then you must install everything and running from the command line.
+You must install everything and running from the command line.
 Python version must be 3.8, I haven't tested it with 3.9 or <3.8 versions.

 The best way is to have an isolated environment using conda or similar environment managers.